Military district (Germany): Wehrkreis X

 Wehrkreis X was headquartered at Hamburg.
 It contained the territories of modern-day Schleswig-Holstein and most of the north of modern-day Lower Saxony, placing Wehrkreis X exclusively in charge of the German North Sea coast, as well as parts of the Baltic Sea coast.
 Wehrkreis X was the home district of the X Army Corps, which was formed on 15 October 1935 from the Cavalry Corps.

 Wehrkreis XI

 Wehrkreis XI was headquartered at Hanover.
 It contained territories in northern-central Germany, including large parts of what in the modern day is southeastern Lower Saxony and northern Saxony-Anhalt.
 Wehrkreis XI was the home district of the XI Army Corps, which was formed on 1 October 1936 with headquarters at Hanover.

 Wehrkreis XII

 Wehrkreis XII was headquartered at Wiesbaden.
 Its territory was roughly equivalent to the modern-day German states of Rhineland-Palatinate and Saarland, with the addition of a small part of northern Baden (around Heidelberg).
 Wehrkreis XII was the home district of the XII Army Corps, which was formed on 1 October 1936 with headquarters at Wiesbaden.
-After the German victory over France (1940), Wehrkreis XII was expanded through the addition of parts of Lorraine (such as the Nancy area).
+After the German victory over France (1940), Wehrkreis XII was expanded through the addition of parts of Lorraine (such as the Metz area).